 2007 Ride – No. 29 Richard Childress Racing Chevrolet

 Low Point: The second half of the season.
 In late July, there was a critical turning point for Harvick; he was leading late during the Brickyard 400, but suddenly faded after contact with Tony Stewart roughed up his car.
-While Stewart went on to win, Harvick entered a tailspin; he averaged a 17th place finish in the next five races, and got involved in an infamous confrontation with Juan Pablo Montoya at Watkins Glen.
-That left the Shell/Pennzoil team reeling, and they never seemed to bounce back; While the true title contenders finished in the Top 5 week in, week out, Harvick was left doing little more than eating their dust; he had a best finish of 6th and only four Top 10s during the ten-race playoff.
+While Stewart went on to win, Harvick entered a tailspin; he averaged a 17th-place finish in the next five races, and got involved in an infamous confrontation with Juan Pablo Montoya at Watkins Glen.
+That left the Shell/Pennzoil team reeling, and they never seemed to bounce back; While the true title contenders finished in the top five week in, week out, Harvick was left doing little more than eating their dust; he had a best finish of sixth and only four top 10s during the 10-race playoff.

 Summary: Harvick and his RCR crew started off the year with a bang, but finished with a fizzle.
 While he had some strong runs during the season, there were several occasions where the car failed to make it home to the end with the kind of finish that he deserved.
 Blown tires, handling issues, pit road miscues, and other missteps resulted in a season of what might have been for a man labeled a title contender back in February.
 Perhaps it’s the curse of the Daytona 500 trophy; since 2001, only two of seven winners have finished higher than 10th in the standings.